flipcamp/engagingstudents5/bibliography.md

 [Oxford Music Online.](http://www.oxfordmusiconline.com/public/;jsessionid=89504868BAAADF6DFF8C4CB1A75AF200) Accessed June 30, 2017.

 Parncutt, Richard, and Gary McPherson.
 2002. [*The Science and Psychology of Music Performance: Creative Strategies for Teaching and Learning.*](https://books.google.ca/books/about/The_Science_and_Psychology_of_Music_Perf.html?id=l5unYHW80csC) New York: Oxford University Press.

+Pedersen, Susan, and Doug Williams.
+2003. [“A Comparison of Assessment Practices and Their Effects on Learning in a Student-Centered Learning Environment.”](https://www.learntechlib.org/noaccess/14170/) *Proceedings of EdMedia: World Conference on Educational Media and Technology,* 2171-2175.

 Perry, William G. 1999. [*Forms of Ethical and Intellectual Development in the College Years, A Scheme.*](https://openlibrary.org/works/OL1936527W/Forms_of_intellectual_and_ethical_development_in_the_college_years) San Francisco, CA: Jossey-Bass Publishers.